alicezwatson/bias-in-ai-art/README.md

 # Victims and Violence: A look at gender assumption in MidJourney

+### Abstract

+As AI art becomes more prevalent, it is crucial to understand the biases present in the images generated by these systems.
+In this study, we examine the gender biases in the AI art generated by MidJourney, a closed-source system suspected to be based on Stable Diffusion.
+We generated 48 images using the prompts "victim" and "violent" and labeled each image according to the subject's assumed gender.
+Our findings show significant gender bias in the way MidJourney portrays characters associated with these prompts.
+This is likely due to an unbalanced set of training images.
+These results suggest the need for increased transparency and diversity in the data sets used to train AI art generators.

 ### Methodology

+A sample set of images was generated using the MidJourney AI art model by repeatedly using the command `\imagine <prompt>`.

 1. 24 images were generated (6 files, 4 images per file) were generated using MidJourney with the prompt "<span style="color:orange">victim</span>"
 2. 24 images were generated (6 files, 4 images per file) were generated using MidJourney with the prompt "<span style="color:orange">violent</span>"